-Like the rajas quesadilla, among the best things I tried.
-Unusually, this quesadilla was splayed out rather than folded, crispy caramelized chihuahua cheese, rajas (strips of nopal cactus), crema and corn displayed in all their glistening glory – like a dissected frog, but even more seductive and inviting.
+Like the rajas quesadilla, among my favorites of the afternoon.
+Unusually, this quesadilla was splayed out like a dissected frog rather than folded, crispy caramelized chihuahua cheese, rajas (strips of nopal cactus), crema and corn displayed in all their glistening glory.

 The rajas quesadilla is one of Gordo’s most popular items, according to Loyo-Grigonis.
-It’s a particular favorite of vegetarians, who have a good deal to be happy about, including a Chile Relleno entree and a platter of enchiladas featuring crimini mushrooms, leeks, fennel and tomatillo salsa.
+It’s a particular favorite of vegetarians, who have a good deal else to be happy about, including a Chile Relleno entree and a platter of enchiladas featuring crimini mushrooms, leeks, fennel and tomatillo salsa.
 Most remarkably, Morales has concocted a vegan take on that timeless taco classic, al pastor.
-It’s reportedly a hit among Bushwegans.

 They are flat out ravishing, the moles, even if the addition of a very modest amount of crema may raise the eyebrows of some purists.